Tutte Short Exact Sequences of Graphs: Introduction

 Two sources of motivation for the Tutte short exact sequence are i.
 Merino's theorem \cite{Mer97} and its connection to Stanley's O-sequence conjecture \cite{Mer01}, ii. divisor theory on graphs \cite{BakNor07}.

 Merino's theorem states that the generating function of the critical configurations of $G$ is an evaluation of the Tutte polynomial at $(1,t)$.
-The first observation that relates the critical modules to Merino's theorem is that their Hilbert series are both equal to $P_G(t)/(1-t)$ where $P_G(t)$ is the generating function of the critical configurations of $G$ (see Section \ref{BayStu_sect} for more details).
+The first observation that relates the critical modules to Merino's theorem is that their Hilbert series are both equal to $P_G(t)/(1-t)$, where $P_G(t)$ is the generating function of the critical configurations of $G$ (this is implicit in \cite{ManStu13}, also see Remark \ref{hileq_rem}).
 This leads to the question of whether Merino's theorem can be enriched into a short exact sequence of critical modules.
 Merino's theorem can then be recovered from this short exact sequence from the fact that the Hilbert series is additive in short exact sequences.
 Such a short exact sequence might then allow the possibility of obtaining further combinatorial results by, for instance, considering the associated long exact sequence of Tor, Ext and other derived functors.
 The $G$-parking Tutte short exact sequence is such an enrichment and can be viewed as a categorification of Merino's theorem.
 By studying the associated long exact sequence in Tor, we relate certain combinatorial invariants of $G/e$ to those of $G$ and $G \setminus e$.
+We refer to \cite{Hel-Ron05} and \cite{Jas-Ron06} for a categorification of the chromatic polynomial and the Tutte polynomial of a graph, respectively.
+These works seem to be a different flavour from the current work.

 Merino's theorem is a key ingredient in the proof of Stanley's $O$-sequence conjecture for co-graphic matroids \cite{Mer01}.
 Stanley's conjecture is still open for arbitrary matroids.
 We raise the question of exploring generalisations of the main results of this paper to matroids as a possible approach to Stanley's conjecture.